Symbotic Inc. (SYM) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-13, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Symbotic Inc. ("Symbotic" or the "Company") (NASDAQ: SYM) have opportunity to lead the securities fraud class action lawsuit.
+16, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Symbotic Inc. ("Symbotic" or the "Company") (NASDAQ: SYM).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SYMBOTIC, INC. (SYM), CLICK HERE BEFORE FEBRUARY 3, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SYMBOTIC INVESTMENTS, CLICK HERE BEFORE FEBRUARY 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?